-The Gibbard-Satterthwaite Theorem shows that (in the standard model) strategic manipulation can never be rule out.
+The Gibbard-Satterthwaite Theorem shows that strategic manipulation cannot be ruled out.

 Idea: So it's always possible to manipulate; but maybe it's also difficult?
 Tools from complexity theory can make this idea precise.

 - If manipulation is computationally intractable for F, then F might be considered resistant (albeit still not immune) to manipulation. - Even if standard voting rules turn out to be easy to manipulate, it might still be possible to design new ones that are resistant. - This approach is most interesting for voting rules for which the problem of computing election winners is tractable.
 At least, we want to see a complexity gap between manipulation (undesired behaviour) and winner determination (desired functionality).